VDA5050/VDA5050/VDA5050_EN.md

 Resolution:

 1. Vehicle does NOT take over the new order in its internal buffer.
-2. Vehicle keeps the PREVIOUS order it its buffer.
+2. Vehicle keeps the PREVIOUS order in its buffer.
 3. The vehicle reports the warning "orderUpdateError"
 4. The vehicle continues with the executing the previous order.